Lost Victories: On German generals

 Manstein disparaged other German generals, portraying them as incompetent.
 Manstein took the credit for German victories and blamed Hitler and his fellow generals for every defeat.
 His arch-enemy was General Franz Halder; according to Manstein, although Halder understood that Hitler's leadership was defective, he lacked the courage to do anything about it.
 Smelser and Davies also called Manstein's criticism of Hitler self-serving.
 The general falsely claimed that he wanted the 6th Army to be pulled out of Stalingrad after it was encircled, only to be overruled by Hitler, and attacked Hitler for launching Operation Citadel, a plan developed by Manstein himself for execution months earlier, before the buildup of Soviet defenses.

 Absence of politics and war crimes

 Manstein avoided political issues, treating the war as an operational matter.
 He expressed no regret for serving a genocidal regime, and nowhere in Verlorene Siege did Manstein condemn National Socialism on moral grounds; Hitler was criticized only for faulty strategic decisions.
 Manstein's lament for Germany's "lost victories" in the Second World War implied that the world would have benefited from a Nazi victory.
-Manstein, falsely claiming that he did not enforce the Commissar Order, omitted any mention of his role in the Holocaust, such as sending 2,000 of his soldiers to help the SS massacre 11,000 Jews in Simferopol in November 1941.
+Manstein falsely claimed that he did not enforce the Commissar Order and omitted any mention of his role in the Holocaust, such as sending 2,000 of his soldiers to help the SS massacre 11,000 Jews in Simferopol in November 1941.

+Translation

+Missing English passages

+There are several passages conspicuously missing in the English version of this book but present in the original German.
+Here are a few:Der Mittelteil der Krim war eine Ebene, fast baumlose, aber fruchtbare Landschaft, über die allerdings im Winter die eisigen Winde aus den weiten Steppengebieten der Ostukraine hinwegbrausten.
+Hier gab es große, gut bewirtschaftete Kolchosen, deren Inventar die Sowjets natürlich zerstört oder fortgeschleppt hatten.
+Wir gingen alsbald daran, soweit es die Aufrechterhaltung der Produktion irgend zulief, den enteigneten Bauern ihr Land als Eigentum wiederzugeben.
+So standen sie zumeist auf unserer Seite, waren damit aber auch dem Terror der im Jailagebirge kämpfenden Partisanen ausgesetzt.

+The central part of the Crimea was a flat, almost treeless but fertile landscape, over which, however, in winter the icy winds from the vast steppe regions of the eastern Ukraine blew.
+Here there were large, well-managed collective farms, whose inventory the Soviets had of course destroyed or carried away.
+We immediately set about restoring the land to the dispossessed peasants as property, as far as it was possible to maintain production.
+So they were mostly on our side, but were also exposed to the terror of the partisans fighting in the Jaila Mountains.